tumagonx/nwjs_docs_old/How-to-use-node.js-web-modules-in-node-webkit.md

 ```

 Another example is how I refresh the address bar and folder view in [zcbenz/nw-file-explorer](https://github.com/zcbenz/nw-file-explorer), see [node_modules/folder_view.js](https://github.com/zcbenz/nw-file-explorer/blob/master/node_modules/folder_view.js) and [node_modules/address_bar.js](https://github.com/zcbenz/nw-file-explorer/blob/master/node_modules/address_bar.js).

+### Why not the router way?

+If you have experiences with both `express` and `appjs`, you are likely to be finding the same way of writing apps in node-webkit, e.g. using `router` to show pages.
+We don't support it because it's the wrong way.

+Firstly, node-webkit is a runtime for HTML and Javascript apps, not for node.js apps, we don't want to require any node.js knowledge to write a complete app.

+And node-webkit is also compatible with most other web runtimes, you can easily migrate an app written in tideSDK or other platforms into node-webkit, and vice verso.
+But if you use the `router` style in `express` and `appjs` for your app, it would be a hard time for you to move to other platforms.

 ## CoffeeScript, LESS and more